TurnipGuy30/English-2022/docs/_posts/2022-09-05-If We Must Die.md

 <br><br>

 In this poem, McKay talks about the oppression he faced as a member of the black community.
-He refers to his oppressers as <q>monsters</q> and <q>[mad, hungry dogs]</q>.
+He refers to his oppressors as <q>monsters</q> and <q>[mad, hungry dogs]</q>.
 He also uses the metaphor of <q>hogs</q> to refer to the treatment of the black community, as they were treated like animals.
 McKay also calls the black community’s place in society an <q>inglorious spot</q> and suggests they were treated as an <q>accursed lot</q>.
-Therefore, the black community was treated disrepectfully and as if they were damned.
+Therefore, the black community was treated disrespectfully and as if they were damned.

 <br><br>